Science and Sustainable food: How Scientific Instruments Can Help Food and Biodiversity Issues for the Planet and its Inhabitant's Health | (smr 3827)

 The workshop in Trieste will have a global focus, will be divided into three sessions and will be held in English.

-In addition, participants can join a related, hybrid public event of two hours in Udine to held in Italian.
-For those interested in participating - Please register at this LINK
+In addition, participants can join a related, hybrid public event of two hours (17.00-19.00 CET) in Udine to held in Italian.
+For those interested in participating please see the Programme here - the access is free up to 280 people.

 Grants: A limited number of grants are available to support the attendance of selected participants, with priority given to participants from developing countries.
 There is no registration fee.